open-ultrasound/open-ultrasound.github.io/hardwareIntro.md

 The figure below shows how we plan to integrate and control the core components described above into the initial Open Image prototype.

 ![Open Image Block Diagram](img/OpenImageBlockDiagram.png "Open Image Block Diagram")

+Want to comment on, edit, or view the history of this document, visit it on [GitHub](https://github.com/open-ultrasound/open-ultrasound.github.io/edit/master/hardwareIntro.md).